Kikketer/dyte-recording-stage/README.md

 # Dyte Recording Stage

 This is a bare minimum debugging page for Dyte recording stage to identify potential slowdowns in recording startup time.
+Note that the page makes an API request to a public endpoint just to simulate querying your own system for data.
+The timings of this API call are very similar to other "real" servers I've been using to send stage layout data to this page.
+The goal here is to find the longest blocking activity.

 ![Startup Example](./Startup2.png)